vaishnavi-savant/GFG_Hackathon/README.md

 # GFG_Hackathon

-# Crowdfunding Platform using Blockchain and Cryptocurrency
+# Crowdfunding Platform using Blockchain Technology and Cryptocurrency

 ## Overview